 Then I made my first $25 freelance writing.
 I got a taste of the possibilities.
 And it tasted like fine wine.

 Why is Any of This Important?

 I met someone new randomly last week.
 We got on the topic of my job and career history which sparked me to take a trip down memory lane.
 The stranger (that I’ll likely never see again) is a recent immigrant working his butt off in three jobs to pay for college.

 He still has about four more years before he’ll even graduate and he looked to be in his mid-20’s.
-When I explained that I work online and I’m not in a career related to my major, he was flabbergasted.
+When I explained that I freelance and I’m not in a career related to my major, he was flabbergasted.